Tathali

 Tathali (ताथली) is a City and municipality in Bhaktapur District in the Bagmati Zone of central Nepal.
 At the time of the 1991 Nepal census it had a population of 4,520 with 751 houses in it.

+Climate

+Tathali has a rainfall monitoring station operated by the Department of Hydrology and Meteorology (DHM), Government of Nepal.
+The station provides real-time rainfall data and contributes to regional hydrological monitoring and flood forecasting systems.